Dating and Married to Distraction

 If you're too nervous or scared to break up with your significant other, there's an Internet service that will dump your sweetheart for you.

 Kelly says she's usually so focused on Facebook or some other electronic device that she's rarely intimate with her husband, Chris.
 As soon as Chris goes to sleep, Kelly reaches for her iPhone and takes it to bed with her in a separate room.
 Psychiatrist Edward Hallowell and his marriage therapist wife, Sue, pay the couple a house call to get to the core of their distractions.

 Relationship Mistakes to Be Aware Of

-Dr. Hallowell and Sue, authors of Married to Distraction: Restoring Intimacy and Strengthening Your Marriage in an Age of Distraction, teach you how to spot hidden distractions in your relationship, and the mistakes you may not realize you're making.
+Dr. Hallowell and Sue, authors of Married to Distraction: Restoring Intimacy and Strengthening Your Marriage in an Age of Interruption, teach you how to spot hidden distractions in your relationship, and the mistakes you may not realize you're making.

 Dr. Phil's Final Thought: